-When it comes to employee retention a lot is focused on employee pay, very little attention is given to the benefits package.
-It is well established that most employees only need to be fairly paid, as opposed to highly paid providing they have the right working environment.
-It is the employee benefits that can play a key role in the workplace environment.
+When it comes to employee retention a lot is focused on employee pay, and very little attention is given to the benefits package.
+It is well established that most employees only need to be fairly paid, as opposed to highly – providing they have the right working environment.
+It is the employee benefits that can play a key role in shaping the workplace environment.
 After all, you can pay someone a huge amount of money, but if they are working 18 hours every day with no annual leave, how long do you think they will stay with you, regardless of salary and career opportunities?

 Annual Leave is a necessity

 Let’s start with a basic principle that most employers get very wrong.
 Working more hours DOES NOT result in increased productivity.
-Research has shown time and time again that after about 50 hours a week there is pretty much no increase in productivity, in fact the very opposite happens, people become significantly less productive.
+Research has shown time and time again that after about 45-50 hours a week there is pretty much no increase in productivity, in fact the very opposite happens, people become significantly less productive.
 Do you know why?
 The person is exhausted.
 It is that simple.
 So, if you are not looking after your employees and ensuring they are well rested and looked after, they are going to burn out.
-So, if your employees are working 8 hours a day, plus two hours commute time, there is pretty much no reason to try and get any more out of them.
+So, if your employees are working 8 hours a day, plus two hours commute time, there is pretty much no reason to try and get any more out of them – that is their 50 hours.
 Instead, by ensuring employees are well rested and have sufficient breaks they are likely to perform better.
 Ideally an employee should have 1 week off every quarter to avoid burnout.
 Employers that avoid giving anything close to this and just provide the minimum entitled by law should be ashamed of themselves.

 Healthy employees are productive employees

 It is in a businesses interest to ensure that an employee is healthy.
 If an employee is in poor health, they are likely to have more time off due to sickness, be more lethargic at work and generally just be less productive.
-A smart business would ensure that it provides benefits that ensure its employees not only have medical cover for when they are sick but provide them with the tools to improve their health overall.
+A smart business would ensure that it provides benefits that ensure its employees not only have medical cover for when they are sick, but provide them with the tools to improve their health overall.
 Gym memberships, free fitness classes at the office, healthy snacks these are not just cool things the likes of Google do for fun, they know that if their employees are fit and healthy, they will perform better.